Evolution of the magnetic field in neutron stars: Conclusions and final remarks

 \item The $\varphi$-component of the velocity ${\pmb U}$ is of special interest.
 It should be chosen in such a way to ensure that the system is in the quasistationary state during its evolution [see the condition (\ref{uphi})].

 \item The results listed above are obtained for $npe$ composition of NS cores and for axisymmetric magnetic field configurations.
-However, they can be easily generalized to include muons (and other particle species), non-axisymmetric magnetic fields, and superfluidity/superconductivity (Sec.\ \ref{perturb5}).
+However, they can be easily generalized to include muons (and other particle species), non-axisymmetric magnetic fields, and superfluidity/superconductivity (Secs.\ \ref{perturb5a}--\ref{perturb5c}).
+They can also be generalized to the case when there are other factors (in addition to the magnetic field) disturbing the system from the diffusion and beta-equilibrium (Sec.\ \ref{deviations}).

 \item We provide the formulas for the rate of magnetic field energy dissipation for both normal $npe$ and $npe\mu$-matter [see Eqs.\ (\ref{EBdissnpe}) and (\ref{EBdissnpemu})].
 These formulas retain its form in the superfluid matter, see Ref.\ \cite{kg17}.
 In the limiting case when electron-neutron collisions are neglected ($J_{en}=0$), our Eq.\ (\ref{EBdissnpe}) reduces to the well-known result of Ref.\ \cite{gr92}.
 What is more interesting, we formulate a theorem which states that, under quasistationary conditions (see Sec.\ \ref{perturb2}), \underline{all} the heat generated in the system is due to dissipation of the magnetic energy, excluding possible losses through the system boundary, $\dot{E}_{\rm B} = -\int_V T \dot{S} \,dV +{\rm ``Surface \, terms"}$.